 Develop value propositions for each segment

-Marketing myopia is a fundamental problem because it prevents companies from developing products relevant to their customers’ needs.
+Myopia is a fundamental problem because it prevents companies from developing products relevant to their customers’ needs.
 A company may be successful at selling its existing products.
 Still, if it doesn’t invest time and resources into understanding what its customers want next, then it will soon find itself out of business.
-The concept of marketing myopia is based on the idea that companies tend to focus their efforts on one segment of the market at a time.
+The concept is based on the idea that companies tend to focus their efforts on one segment of the market at a time.

-Marketing myopia refers to the tendency of companies to focus on only one segment of their markets at a time.
+The concept refers to the tendency of companies to focus on only one segment of their markets at a time.
 Companies with this problem focus intently on their best customers that they neglect other segments and opportunities.
-You can overcome Marketing myopia by developing value propositions for each segment and then identifying which one will impact your business most.
+You can overcome myopia by developing value propositions for each segment and then identifying which one will impact your business most.

 - Identify different segments of your market and develop value propositions for each segment;